 Orientation costs for new students are covered by the acceptance fee that has already been paid to the Admissions Office.
 The family registration fee is a per-person fee for any family member (over the age of 10) who will be attending the Family Orientation Program.
 This program runs separate from the student program and features sessions on topics that are important to parents and families and their role in the student's transition to life at UVM.
 The fee for this program covers the cost of the materials, program staff, and the information sessions you will attend as part of this program.
 This registration fee is all-inclusive, non-negotiable and non-refundable.
 Children 10 and under are exempt from this fee.

 What meals are provided during Orientation for attending families?

-A 2-Day meal package is available for family members to purchase for $45.00 per person.
+A 2-Day meal package is available for family members to purchase for $48.00 per person.
 This meal package includes lunch, dinner, and the family reception on Day 1, and brunch on Day 2 of the sessions your student will be attending.
 A meal package for children under 10 is available for $25.00, which includes all meals on both days of Family Orientation.
 You can purchase or add these plans in your student's online reservation.

 Since 95% of Family Orientation attendees participate fully in the program, most elect to purchase the meal package.
 Packages can be purchased through the orientation reservation system when registration opens in March.
 Meals can also be purchased individually in person at Orientation - though if you plan to attend the program and are interested in these meals we highly recommend purchasing your plan ahead of time to prevent waiting in lines.